MohammadDurrani/m-durrani.com/src/content/writing/essays/pseudo-intellectual-hate-is-viagara-for-young-men.md

 ---
-title: "Pseudo-Intellectual Hatred is Viagara for Young Men"
+title: "Intellectualized Bigotry is Viagara for Young Men"
 description: "Ham Sarris and Buglous Durrey, how men with no credential's have conned their way into passing for public intellectuals, largely serve as validators of hatred via their pseudo intellectualized bigotry."
 publishDate: 2025-06-08
 ---